kjkrol/goka/README.md

 Pass your static heuristic into astar.New.
 To unlock maximum performance on fixed state spaces, use WithIndexedSliceDict by providing an indexer function mapped to your grid dimensions.

 **Note:** The solver allocates its internal memory structures once during initialization.
-You can reuse this single solver instance across multiple execution threads or distinct pathfinding queries.
+This instance is designed to be reused sequentially across multiple distinct pathfinding queries to avoid GC pressure.
+It is not thread-safe; if you need concurrent pathfinding, use separate solver instances per goroutine or orchestrate them via a pool.
 ```go
 // The Indexer maps a 2D coordinate to a unique 1D slice index
 indexer := func(p Point) int {